 -

-Overly open patterns may look beautiful but fail in wear testing.
+Overly open patterns may look nice, but they will fail abrasion resistance tests.

 -